 Irresectable disease

 A total of 24 studies were included (22 full manuscripts, and 2 abstracts) (See table 2).
 Twenty (83%) had been published since 2016.
-Study methodology was reported in all 22 manuscripts and included 6 translational analyses of prospective randomized controlled trials and 17 prospective cohort studies (of which 3 were multi-centre).
+Study methodology was reported in all 22 manuscripts and included 6 translational analyses of prospective randomized controlled trials and 17 prospective cohort studies (of which 3 were multi-centre, see table 2).
 Seven studies performed assays measuring ctDNA methylation16–22, whilst seven used a commercial assay relying on a panel of frequently mutated colorectal cancer genes23–29.
 The remaining eight used a combination of in-house bespoke assays and next generation sequencing (NGS) to identify mutational signatures within primary tumour which were then detected in ctDNA.

 ctDNA detection at baseline varied.
 Of the 20 studies that performed a baseline measurement before treatment, meta-analysis demonstrated ctDNA positivity before treatment in 81% (95% CI 71-90) (Figure 3).
 A subgroup analysis of randomised studies demonstrated a similar positivity of 90% (95% CI 87-92%) (Supplementary figure S2).
 The assessment of funnel plots showed a high risk of bias for both resectable and irresectable series (supplementary figure S3).